Inez-y/user_docs_Inez_Saeyoung/docs/deletion.md

-# How to delete a File with Command Line on the Terminal
+# Deletion

 ## Overview

-This section will cover how to delete a file and folder in your computer through the terminal.
+Our goal of this section is go to a destination folder, and delete a folder and a file.
+To do that, first, navigate to a destination folder.
+Second, execute deletion command for a file and for a folder separately through the Terminal.
+Finally, we will check the deletion of the folder and file.

 !!! warning

     Be careful.
 Deletion through the command line is permanent.
 Deleted files can not be restored.

-## Delete

-1. Check where is your current location `pwd`

-    Confirming your current location in the terminal is an always good start.
-You can check your location by typing command line `pwd` in your terminal screen.
-The terminal will show you similar result with below.
+### Navigate to Documents folder

+1. Type `cd /Users/[user_name]/Documents` on the Terminal to navigate `Documents` folder.

+2. Type `pwd` to confirm your current location.
+If you are in the `Documents` folder, proceed to the next step.

+### Delete a folder and file

+1. Type `ls` to see the list of files or folders in your current location.

+    The result of `ls` will be printed in the Terminal similar with below.

     ```
-    /Users/[PC_main_folder]
+    test_folder		 	   test_file.txt
+    term2			       2216_agenda.pdf
     ```

-2. See the list of files or folders in the current level `ls`

-    Check what you have in the current level by typing command line `ls` in your terminal screen.
-The terminal will show you similar result with below.

-    ```
-    Applications		 	   test_file.txt
-    Desktop			           Documents
-    ```

-3. Delete the file with `rm`
+2. Type `rm test_file.txt` to delete a file.

-    `rm` stands for remove in this command.
-After `rm` command line you can put file name including extension or absolute path.
+    `rm` stands for `remove` in this command.
+After `rm` command line you should specify which file you want to delete.
+You can use both relative path and absolute path.

-    ```
-    rm test_file.txt
-    ```

-4. Delete the folder with `rmdir`
+    a.
+Relative path by using file name and extension: `rm test_file.txt`

+    b.
+Absolute path by writing from a root file: `rm /Users/[user_name]/Documents/test_file.txt`

+3. Type `rmdir test_folder` to delete a folder.

-    `rmdir` stands for remove folder in this command.
+    `rmdir` stands for `remove folder` in this command.
+Same with a file, you can use both relative path and absolute path.

-    ```
-    rmdir test_folder
-    ```

-5. Confirm the deletion

-    You can check whether the deletion is executed or not via terminal or via Graphic User Interface(GUI) at your computer.

-    - Type `ls` at the parent folder which means higher hierarchy.
-    - Go to the folder at your computer screen through Finder.
+    a.
+Relative path by using file name and extension: `rmdir test_folder`

+    b.
+Absolute path by writing from a root file: `rm /Users/[user_name]/Documents/user_folder`

+4. Type `ls` again to confirm the deletion of file and folder.

 ## Conclusion

-Now you can navigate, create, and delete a file or folder on your computer through the command line on the terminal! :partying_face: This is very basic jobs you can do through the command line.
+Now you can navigate, create, and delete a file or a folder through the command line on the terminal! :partying_face: These are very basic jobs you can do through the command line.
 You can explore further on [Apple macOS command line](https://ss64.com/mac/)